Private Pilates Studio — Bengaluru

 All work here is one-on-one, built over time.

 Review the session structure below, then request a consultation to outline your goals and training history.
-This initial step ensures my methodology and the studio environment are the right fit for your needs — and vice versa.
+This initial step is a mutual assessment — I review whether the work is right for you, and you assess whether this studio is right for you.
+That assessment does not close after the first session.
 Each enquiry is reviewed individually, based on alignment and current availability.

-20 sessions + 2 complimentary.
+20 sessions + 2 complimentary, awarded on completion of the 20 paid sessions.
 Valid for 3 months from purchase.

 Request a ConsultationImportant Notes